Whathappenedonthatisland is Jacob Whitcroft from Huddersfield in England.

 *Purchases made through the iTunes link will result in Emerging Indie Bands earning a commission.

-Join Emerging Indie Bands on Twitter for more indie bands from across the world.
+Join Emerging Indie Bands on Tumblr for more thoughts about musicians from across the globe.